gcurteanu/EPOSmachinekit/README.md

 the 2 are combined into a CAN manager and only ONE instance can be present.
 This should be handled via the LinuxCNC/MK component.
 (note: There is a possibility to have multiple CAN buses, and each can have it's own.
 Will probably require minor component changes to support multi-instance)

-Currently implements: CiA 301 (CanFestival mostly), CiA 302 (own code) as Configuration Manager / Master boot, CiA 402 drives Not Implemented: CiA 302 software download, SDO manager, NMT requests.
+Currently implements: CiA 301 (CanFestival mostly), CiA 302 (own code) as Configuration Manager / Master boot, CiA 402 (limited due to early stage of development, but the major state machines done)

+Not Implemented: CiA 302 software download, SDO manager, NMT requests.
 Not planned, not useful for the proposed scope

 ##Targets: